TIY-TN-FEE-2016-spring/gitbook/week-1/day-3/index.md

   - Do Not Disturb Mode
   - Keyboard Stuff
   - Seat Switching
+  - Standups
+    * Going Well
+    * Needs Work
+    * Share from the Field
+    * Learned

 > I was lying about shift-switching.
 > I like doing it, I like saying it - shift-switching.